Scoring Your Opportunities

 What if your highest-scoring task has low business value?
 Either reconsider whether you’re undervaluing routine efficiency gains (often people do), or look for a task that scores in the 200-400 range with higher impact.
 The goal is the best combination, not the highest score alone.

-Marcus manages HR for a manufacturing company.
 His instinct said to start with compensation analysis—high visibility, executive attention, strategically important.
 But he scored his opportunities:

 Job posting drafts 4 5 5 5 500